Chirag-ahir/JAVA-All-Basic/README.md

 Comparable provides a single sorting sequence, while Comparator provides multiple sorting sequences.<br>
 Comparable affects the original class, whereas comparator doesn’t affect the original class.

+what is the difference between monolithic and microservice architecture ?<br>
+ Monolithic Architecture: In this architecture, the entire application is developed as a single, self-contained unit.
+All the components of the application, including the user interface, business logic, and data storage, are tightly coupled and run as a single process. in monolithic architecture changes to one part of the application can affect the entire system.<br>

+Microservice Architecture: In this architecture, the application is divided into small, independent services, each of which runs as a separate process and communicates with other services using well-defined APIs.
+Each microservice is designed to perform a specific function or set of functions, and they can be developed and deployed independently.
+Microservices are typically characterized by a decentralized and flexible architecture where changes to one microservice do not affect the entire system.